RackHD/docs/docs/devguide/contributing.rst

         unexpected test, it's strongly advised to write this command in pull request description.
         Otherwise if write in comments, an unexpected test may be triggered in the time slot between pull request creation and writing up comments.

+        Remove this instruction and then "test this please" can recovery Jenkins test on this pull request and the commit status "pending" will be replaced by new result.
+If one pull request is depended on by another, the result of the combination test will replace "pending" too.

     * - Jenkins: depends on pr1_url, pr2_url ...
       - Trigger one Jenkins test that using the commits of all interdependent pull requests.
-      - RackHD is a multi repositories project, so there are times one new feature leads to changes on two or more repositories.
+      - RackHD is a multi repositories project, so there are times one new feature needs changes on two or more repositories.
 In such situation neither Jenkins test for single pull request can pass.
 This command is order to solve this problem.